ibm-cloud-docs/power-iaas/getting-started-PER.md

 Use Transit Gateway only to configure the Virtual connections, as opposed to using cloud connections.

-In a PER workspace, you can do the perform the following actions:
+In a PER workspace, you can perform the following actions:
 1. Attach a network without any requirement of creating a separate cloud connection such as Direct Link.
 2. Effortlessly attach a connection to IBM cloud network by attaching the Transit Gateway with your virtual server instance.
+3. Connect to your on-premise network by creating a Direct Link and attaching it with the Transit Gateway present in the PER workspace.

 ### Using IBM cloud services in a PER workspace
 {: cloud-services-per}